paazmaya/modern-web-tools-with-node-js-book/index.md

   Gulp, Bower and Jasmine in order to reduce the time used for repetitive tasks and to increase code quality.
 * The student can create small scripts and plugins that can be used via command line.
 * The student can publish their own tools and keep them up to date via version control systems.
-* The student learns how to use Github service for group work.
+* The student learns how to use GitHub service for group work.

 ## Evaluation criteria